• Skip to primary navigation

 Differentiating between bittersweet and unsweetened can be quite challenging, especially for someone who is new to cooking.

-Although both are popular chocolate varieties, there are crucial differences that one needs to keep in mind.
+Although both are popular chocolate varieties, there are important differences that one needs to keep in mind.

 Bittersweet chocolate is sweeter than unsweetened chocolate but has a hint of bitterness.